qwicmail

 Not approved yet? qwicmail uses closed onboarding — every tenant is manually verified before sending is enabled.
 If you haven't submitted a request, start at /request.
 Approval usually lands within one business day.

-1. Mint an API key
+2. Mint an API key

 In the customer portal, open Settings → API keys → New key.
 Give the key a name (we recommend the environment it's for — production, staging) and grant the emails:send scope.
-Two other scopes exist (domains:write, webhooks:write) which you only need if you intend to drive the corresponding resources from your code rather than from the portal.
+Two other scopes exist (domains:write, webhooks:write) which you only need if you intend to drive those resources from your code rather than from the portal.

 The plaintext key (format qm_live_…) is shown exactly once.
 Copy it into your secret manager before closing the dialog — there is no way to recover it afterwards.
 If lost, revoke it and mint a fresh one.

-2. Add and verify a sending domain
+3. Add and verify a sending domain

 You can only send mail from a domain that's been verified for your tenant.
 The simplest path is the portal: